Key Takeaways:

 6. Farrier and Hoof Care Management App

-Target Users: Farriers, stable managers, horse owners, and professional equine operations that require consistent hoof care tracking.
+Target Users: Farriers, stable managers, horse owners, and professional equine operations that need consistent, reliable hoof care tracking.

 Key Features: